Return to the main TTYtter page

 $last_id is saved in a file ~/twt.bookmark and automatically

-set to the correct value of the last tweet logged when the library starts.
+set to the correct value of the last tweet logged when this extension

 (I'll talk about how $last_id gets automatically recorded in a